It’s a yang, yang world in the Western practice of yoga.

 Second, make use of props such as bolsters, blocks, and blankets to support your body and make poses more comfortable.

-If you’re interested in creating a soothing Yin Yoga sequence, follow these tips:
+If you’re interested in creating a soothing Yin Yoga sequence, follow these steps:

 A Deeper Yoga Practice